 2. Quality jobs that support and sustain our communities and economy

 Right now, the oil and gas industry supports over 365,000 high-quality jobs in California.
 The work of our industry supports households, neighborhoods, and communities across the state.
 Our work bolsters local economies and schools.
 It provides opportunity for Californians in historically underserved regions.
 Sustainable energy jobs must be prioritized and those performing the work today must be recognized.

-3. Equitable solutions
+3. Equitable solutions for all Californians

 Policy must consider and support all Californians – not just those who can afford the higher costs of a rushed impractical transition.
 Every person deserves access to reliable, safe, affordable energy, and energy policies must focus on this goal.